 The ear and hearing have a substantial effect on the rest of the body because of their proximity to the vagus nerve.

 The vagus nerve, or tenth cranial nerve does not play an active part in the process of hearing, therefore it is not normally taken into big consideration in things that relate to music, hearing and the like outside of the medical field.
-However, this incredibly important nerve is connected with the posterior wall of the external auditory canal, the lower part of the eardrum’s membrane and in the middle ear: the stapedius (stirrup) muscle.
+However, this incredibly important nerve is connected with the posterior wall of the external auditory canal, the lower part of the eardrum’s membrane and, in the middle ear, the stapedius muscle.
 From these parts of the ear, it makes its way all the way down to the lower internal organs and is responsible for a high number of regulatory functions in pharynx, larynx, thorax and abdomen.

-This makes the ear a parasympathetic regulatory organ that uses innervation of the vagus nerve to affect the whole body.
+This potentially makes the ear a parasympathetic regulatory organ that uses innervation of the vagus nerve to affect the whole body.

 The vibrations of sound tend to have a very significant impact on all the areas of the body reached by this important nerve by resonating very close to it in the eardrums.
 In addition to that, the majority of cranial nerves are either directly or indirectly connected with the ear.

 This is one of the reasons why the use of Sound Therapy instruments such as tuning forks and Tibetan singing bowls can be so instantly calming and relaxing, helping the body to come back to the nourishing state that is the opposite of the “fight or flight” mode triggered by stress.
 In fact, long and sustained sounds tend to be soothing and relaxing (parasympathetic response) whereas sharp and abrupt sounds tend to trigger alertness and alarm (sympathetic response).